 Belmont Mansion revolves around the life of one woman, Adelicia Hayes Franklin Acklen Cheatham.
-Born on March 15, 1817, into a prominent Nashville family she wed three times, had 10 children and lived a life that reflected the values of 19th century Americans of means.
+Born on March 15, 1817, into a prominent Nashville family she wed three times, had 10 children and lived a life that reflected the patterns of 19th century Americans of means.

 At the age of 22, Adelicia married Isaac Franklin, a plantation owner whose previous company traded slaves from the Upper to the Lower South.
-Franklin was 28 years her senior and their marriage produced four children, all of whom died by the age of 11.
+Franklin was 28 years her senior; their marriage produced four children, all of whom died by the age of 11.
 At his death in 1846 his estate included: 8,700 acres of cotton plantations in Louisiana; a 2,000-acre farm in Tennessee; more than 50,000 acres of undeveloped land in Texas; stocks and bonds; and 750 enslaved people.
 The young widow, Adelicia Franklin, was left independently wealthy at age 29.